 1. The SMF provides UL PDU Set QoS to the NG RAN for a QoS flow as legacy.

-2. Upon reception of the UL PDU Set QoS, if the UL PDU Set handling is not possible for a QoS flow, the NG RAN notifies the SMF that the UL PDU Set is not fulfilled due to UL PDU Set handling is not possible for a QoS flow.
+2. Upon reception of the UL PDU Set QoS, the NG RAN notifies the SMF whether the UL PDU Set is accepted for a QoS flow by considering, e.g., UE capability for PDU Set handling..

 NOTE1: If the AF has subscribed “QoS targets can no longer (or can again) be fulfilled”, the CN can notify above to the AF.